 During pupillage Stephanie spent three months under the supervision of Richard Tutt, who has a busy criminal practice.
 Stephanie gained exposure to health and safety matters and also spent two weeks at the Nursing and Midwifery Council, so she is eager to build her experience of regulatory work.

 Stephanie has a strong interest in animal welfare, being a member of ALaw (UK Centre for Animal Law).
 She is well placed to assist with issues relating to the Animal Welfare Act 2006 and the other key areas of animal welfare legislation arise.
 Stephanie is a regular contributor to Chambers’ Crime Team newsletter and recently authored an article on Lucy’s Law; legislation brought in to stop the commercial third-party sale of puppies and kittens, under six months old, by anyone other than a registered breeder.

 Stephanie has experience in representing Claimants and Respondents in Employment Tribunal cases.
-She has been instructed and advised clients in relation to unfair dismissal, wrongful dismissal and age discrimination claims.
+She is regularly instructed to represent clients in relation to unfair dismissal, wrongful dismissal and age discrimination claims.

 Stephanie has recently represented a Claimant in a three-day final hearing, claiming discrimination and constructive, unfair dismissal.
-She has also recently represented a Respondent in a one-day final hearing, where she successfully defended the Respondent’s redundancy process.
+She has also represented a Respondent in a two-day final hearing, where she successfully defended the Respondent’s redundancy process.